-Where it is determined that a pupil does have SEND, parents will be formally advised of this before inclusion of the Individual on the school SEND/Inclusion Record.
+Where it is determined that a pupil does have SEND, parents will be formally advised of this before inclusion of the child on the School SEND / Inclusion Record.
 The aim of identifying a pupil with SEND is to help school ensure that effective provision is put in place and so remove barriers to learning.
-The support provided consists of a four-part process: assess; plan; do; review.
-This is an ongoing cycle to enable the provision to be refined and revised as the understanding of an individual grows.
+The support provided consists of a four-part process: Assess; Plan; Do; Review.

+This is an ongoing cycle to enable the provision to be refined and revised as the understanding of a child grows.
 This cycle enables the identification of those interventions which are the most effective in supporting the pupil to achieve good progress and outcomes.

-Assess - In identifying a child as needing SEND support the subject teacher, working with the SENDCo should carry out a clear analysis of the pupil's needs.
-This should draw on subject assessments, teacher observations, details of previous progress and attainment, comparisons with peers and national data, as well as the views and experience of parents.
-The opinion and feelings of the individual and advice from external support services will also be considered.
-Any parental concerns will be recorded and compared with the school's information and assessment data on how the pupil is progressing.
-This analysis will require regular review to ensure that support and intervention is matched to need; barriers to learning are clearly identified and being challenged and that the interventions being used are developing and evolving as required.
-Where external support staff are already involved their work will help inform the assessment of need.
-Where they are not involved, they may be contacted, if this is felt to be appropriate, following discussion and agreement from parents.
+Assess - In identifying a child as needing SEND support the subject teacher, working with the SENDCo will carry out a clear analysis of the child's needs.
+This should draw on subject assessments, teacher observations, details of previous progress and attainment, comparisons with peers and national data, as well as the views and experience of parents / carers.
+The opinion and feelings of the child and advice from external support services will also be considered.
+Equally, any parental concerns will be recorded and compared with the school's information and assessment data on how the child is progressing.